 - 1. Competitors must wear suitable riding equipment that has passed technical inspection.
 This equipment should consist of: - a.
-Helmet Helmets must be certified by the manufacturer and have a sticker affixed stating that they meet or exceed DOT, SNELL 2005 or any of the FIM approved certifications.
-Only full-face style helmets will be allowed.
-No modular (flip-face) helmets will be allowed.
-Helmets which are allowed based only on DOT or FIM standards must have been manufactured within the previous five (5) years. - b.
+Helmet Must be full-face style (no flip-ups) with full coverage face shield and certified by the manufacturer, with sticker affixed, to meet SNELL 2010 or newer, BSI 6658-A or ECE 22-05.
+No significant scratches or evidence of impact allowed.
+No electronics of any sort allowed within or on the helmet (examples: cameras, heads-up displays, audio devices). - b.
 Leather gloves which must overlap the arms of the leather jacket. - c.
-Appropriate leather boots of a minimum height of eight inches from the top of the sole.

-- d.
-Leather jacket and pants, which must zip together with a full-circumference competition grade zipper, or a one-piece leather racing suit may be worn. - e.
-A "hard surface" or CE1 / CE2 Type certified spine protector must be worn underneath the leathers. - f.
+Appropriate leather boots of a minimum height of eight inches from the top of the sole. - d.
+Leather jacket and pants, which must zip together with a full-circumference competition grade zipper, or a onepiece leather racing suit. - e.
+A "hard surface" or CE1 / CE2 Type certified full length spine protector must be worn underneath leathers. - f.
 Bare skin or undergarments must not show. - g.
-A current WMRRA medical form must be carried in the inside pocket of the leathers. - 2.
-A FIRE EXTINGUISHER in working condition IS REQUIRED AT EACH PADDOCK/PIT AREA.
+A current WMRRA medical form must be carried in the inside pocket of the leathers. - A FIRE EXTINGUISHER IN WORKING CONDITION IS REQUIRED AT EACH PADDOCK/PIT AREA.
 The minimum rating acceptable is 10BC (5 lb. capacity).
-For endurance racing this requirement is 20 lb. capacity. - 3.
-SIX-INCH TALL (minimum), SOLID BLACK RACE NUMBERS must be displayed at each paddock/pit area for every rider. - 4.
+For endurance racing this requirement is 20 lb. capacity. - SIX-INCH TALL (minimum), SOLID BLACK RACE NUMBERS must be displayed at each paddock/pit area for every rider. - 4.
 The technical inspector must inspect personal safety equipment and motorcycles for safety aspects before the rider is allowed on the course for practice or racing.
 Any equipment found to be in unsatisfactory condition will be rejected by the technical inspector. - a.
 Personal safety equipment will be inspected at the first event that a rider competes in for the season.
 A sticker will be applied to the helmet that will remain in place for the remainder of that season.
 The rider's personal safety equipment will not need to be re-inspected over the course of the season until the rider is involved in a crash, whereupon the sticker will be removed from the helmet and all equipment will be required to be inspected and a new sticker will be applied.